Entering Heaven Alive (album): Promotion and release

 In October 2021, White released "Taking Me Back", his first solo single since 2018.
 An acoustic version, "Taking Me Back (Gently)", was released as the B-side.
 In November 2021, White revealed that he would release two solo albums in 2022: Fear of the Dawn, which featured White's traditional rock sound, and Entering Heaven Alive, a folk album.

 In December 2021, White announced the Supply Chain Issues Tour kicking off on April 8, 2022, in Detroit, Michigan.
 The tour covers North America and Europe.
 On January 14, 2022, White released lead single "Love Is Selfish" and an accompanying music video.
 On February 11, 2022, White released the "Love Is Selfish" single with the Fear of the Dawn title track as its B-side.
-On March 3, 2022, White released the song "Hi-De-Ho" (which features rapper Q-Tip, formerly of hip hop group A Tribe Called Quest) as the second standalone single from Fear of the Dawn.
-The single included the B-side "Queen of the Bees".
+On March 3, 2022, White released the song "Hi-De-Ho" (which features rapper Q-Tip, formerly of hip hop group A Tribe Called Quest) as the second standalone single from Fear of the Dawn; the single included the B-side "Queen of the Bees".
 Finally on June 8, 2022, White released the song "If I Die Tomorrow" with an accompanying video.

-Entering Heaven Alive was released on July 22, 2022.
+Entering Heaven Alive was released by Third Man Records on July 22, 2022.